edmundmiller/edmundmiller.dev/content/posts/emacs-email.md

     cd ~/.mail
     notmuch

-Here you&rsquo;ll be prompted with some questions to get your config going.
-Below is an example of what it&rsquo;ll look like afterwards
+Here you'll be prompted with some questions to get your config going.
+Below is an example of what it'll look like afterwards

     [database]
     path=/home/$USER/.mail